Woodland Park

 How long is the commute from Woodland Park to Colorado Springs?

 Woodland Park is approximately 25 miles west of Colorado Springs via US-24 through Ute Pass.
 Off-peak drive time is 25–30 minutes; rush hour runs 35–45 minutes.
 The Ute Pass route is scenic but can be slow in winter weather conditions.
 Denver is approximately 90 minutes away and is not a daily commute.
-There is no public transit — the area is completely car-dependent.
+There is no public transit.
+The area is completely car-dependent.

 What is the median home price in Woodland Park?